facebook/react/packages/react-reconciler/README.md

 ## An (Incomplete!)
 Reference

-At the moment, we can't commit to documenting every API detail because the host config still changes very often between the releases.
+At the moment, we can't commit to documenting every API detail because the host config still changes very often between releases.
 The documentation below is **provided in the spirit of making our best effort rather than an API guarantee**.
 It focuses on the parts that don't change too often.
 This is a compromise that strikes a balance between the need for a fast-paced development of React itself, and the usefulness of this package to the custom renderer community.
 If you notice parts that are out of date or don't match how the latest stable update is behaving, please file an issue or send a pull request, although a response might take time.

 #### Modes